ArmaanSeth/ChatPDF/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache License](LICENSE).

 ## Acknowledgments

-We would like to express our gratitude to the Meta AI researchers for introducing the Retrieval Augmented Generation methodology, the Hugging Face community for the all-MiniLM-L6-v2 Embeddings model, and OpenAI for providing the GPT-3.5 Turbo model through their API.
+We would like to express our gratitude to the Hugging Face community for the all-MiniLM-L6-v2 Embeddings model, and OpenAI for providing the GPT-3.5 Turbo model through their API.

 ---